Unexplained Infertility: Do I Need IVF or IUI?

 Using IVF with unexplained infertility

-The next step in treatment would be IVF (in vitro fertilization), where close to 90% of remaining women can conceive.
+The next step in treatment would be IVF (in vitro fertilization).
 For many women with the diagnosis of unexplained infertility, IVF can also be diagnostic as well as therapeutic.
 Discovery of fertilization issues as well as embryo quality issues can be discovered during this course of treatment.
 In fact, for many women, especially those over 38 years of age, the risk of failure at the IUI stage can be avoided by triaging directly to IVF.

 How do I decide if IUI or IVF is right for me?